st3v3nmw/fanaka/writing-things-down.rst

 How to write things down
 ========================

-..  rubric:: A technique for note-taking for job-seekers
+..  rubric:: A technique for note-taking

 Writing things down is *good*.